tahayusab/DSA210-Project/README.md

 ## 📈 Analysis Plan

 1. **Data Collection & Cleaning**
-   - Load and preprocess happiness and discrimination datasets.
+   - Import and clean datasets on happiness and discrimination.
-   - Handle missing values and harmonize country names for merging.
+   - Align country naming conventions and handle missing or inconsistent data.

 2. **Feature Engineering**
-   - Normalize discrimination percentages.
+   - Normalize discrimination metrics across datasets.
-   - Create regional groups or clusters if applicable.(tried and shown a relation)
+   - Group countries by region or similarity (e.g., via clustering techniques).

 3. **Exploratory Data Analysis (EDA)**
-   - Visualize distributions and outliers.
+   - Analyze feature distributions and detect outliers.
-   - Use heatmaps, bar charts, and scatter plots to show relationships.
+   - Use visual tools like heatmaps, bar plots, and scatterplots to explore relationships.

 4. **Statistical Testing**
-   - Use Pearson & Spearman correlation to test significance.
+   - Conduct correlation analysis using Pearson and Spearman coefficients.
-   - Run permutation tests to validate results.
+   - Run permutation and randomized tests to assess statistical significance.
-   - Make randomise testing to say if data shows refuse H0 or unable to refuse H0
-   -
+   - Evaluate whether we can **reject the null hypothesis** with confidence.

-5. **Modeling & Prediction**  (possible future research)
+5. **Modeling & Prediction** *(exploratory/future research)*
-   - Train regression or classification models to predict happiness from exclusion metrics.
+   - Apply classification and regression models to predict happiness scores.
-   - Evaluate model accuracy and feature importance.
+   - Evaluate model performance and analyze feature importance for policy insight.

 ---
 ## 📌 Hypothesis